giuliojiang/AMD-Linux-Power-Management/README.md

 `agpulow` and `agpuhigh` will set lowest and highest profiles.

 `radeonset low` and `radeonset high` will do the same for radeon driver based cards.

+## Interactive script

+`AMDGPUPRO/set_freq.py` will list available core and memory clocks.
+You will be able to choose which one to use, and the script sets them and starts outputting the current states.